 Change the distance from the microphone

 If you are recording or speaking into the microphone, you can make use of the proximity effect, especially if you’re using a dynamic microphone.

-Proximity effect makes your voice sound deeper the closer you get to the microphone.
-Which means you can change how you sound without even changing the pitch, microphone will do it for you.
+The proximity effect makes your voice sound deeper the closer you get to the microphone.
+This means you can change how you sound without even changing the pitch, the microphone will do it for you.

 Also, the closer you get to the microphone the more intimate it will sound.
 When you get closer to the mic it seems as if you are speaking closer to the person who is listening.

 Just be careful not to breathe hard into the microphone as that will cause plosives.